 Fortnite Season 6

-As you are probably aware, Fortnite season 6 came out earlier this week (27th September).
+As you are probably aware, Fortnite season 6 came out in September 2018.
 As a school, we would like to take this opportunity to keep our children safe online.
 We have previously posted articles about Fortnite, including the dangers and would like to reiterate these messages now.

 Season 6 of fortnite includes more challenges and more places to go on the maps.
 As it has just been updated, the amount of people around the world playing it has increased.
 Just like they used to, children can talk to people online around the world through joining a random squad or duo game- please be wary who your child is communicating with online.

 Please click on the following link and read the information to help keep your child safe online.

 As the game is rated a 12+, we do not recommend that our pupils should be playing on the game.